bparanj/crystal/computer/electronics/microcontroller/raspberrypi.md

    - **Custom Solutions**: Build custom automation solutions with various sensors and actuators.

 8. **Robotics**:
-   - **Robot Controller**: Can be used to control robots, including motor control, sensor integration, and decision-making processes.
+   - **Robot Controller**: Can be used to control robots,  motor control, sensor integration, and decision-making processes.
    - **AI and Machine Learning**: Supports frameworks like TensorFlow and OpenCV for AI and computer vision projects.

 9. **Game Emulation**: